Mauoser/Take-Home-Midterm-The-AI-Game-Dev-Mandate/README.md

 # When the Grid Disappears
 ### Why Generative AI Fails at 16×16 Pixel Art and What to Do Instead

-**CSYE 7270: Virtual Environments and Real-Time 3D — Take-Home Midterm**
+**CSYE 7270: Virtual Environments and Real-Time 3D — Take-Home Midterm — Lei Zhang**
 Category C — AI Tools Evaluation for Game Dev

 ---